bufbuild-ru/docs/docs/configuration/v1/buf-gen-yaml/index.md

 # buf.gen.yaml v1 config file

+::: tip Note
-::: tip This file now has a `v2` configuration available.
+This file now has a `v2` configuration available.
 See the [v2 `buf.gen.yaml` reference](../../v2/buf-gen-yaml/) and the [v1 to v2 migration guide](../../../migration-guides/migrate-v2-config-files/) for details about the new configuration and migration instructions.
 :::

 `buf.gen.yaml` is a configuration file used by the `buf generate` command to generate integration code for the languages of your choice.
 This file is most often used with a [module](../../../cli/modules-workspaces/) (but can be used with other [input](../../../reference/inputs/) types), and is typically placed next to your [`buf.work.yaml`](../buf-work-yaml/) file at the root of your Protobuf files: